2025.04.16

 Daily Life of a Master Craftsman: Architectural Craftsmanship and Artisans

-As part of the 'Good City Talks' cultural heritage promotion lecture series, Professor Ye Junlin from Chung Yuan Christian University's Department of Architecture was invited to the former National Women's Association Hall, restored by master craftsman Su Qingliang.
-Exploring the identity of 'craftsmen' who physically build architecture yet are rarely mentioned, he reviewed the life of masonry master Su Qingliang and the challenges of preserving traditional skills in contemporary society.
-He also engaged in a dialogue with Li Zhishang, Chief Restoration Specialist from Mingxiang Culture, and Xiao Dingxiong, Associate Director of X-Basic Planning, to explore the diverse cultivation of Taiwanese craftsmen, their employment environment, and the current state of the cultural heritage restoration industry.
+As part of the 'Good City Talks' cultural heritage promotion lecture series, Professor Yeh Chun-lin from Department of Landscape Architecture, Chung Yuan Christian University was invited to the former National Women's Association Hall, restored by Master Su Ching-liang.
+Exploring the identity of 'craftsmen' who physically build architecture yet are rarely mentioned, he reviewed the life of masonry Master Su Ching-liang and the challenges of preserving traditional skills in contemporary society.
+He also engaged in a dialogue with Li Chih-shang, Chief Restoration Specialist from Mingxiang Culture, and Hsiao Ting-hsiung, Director of X-Basic Planning, to explore the diverse cultivation of Taiwanese craftsmen, their employment environment, and the current state of the cultural heritage restoration industry.

 Read More